Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 I set 80% of the observations as training data, and 20% as test data.

+I fit classification models with training data, predict outcomes on test data, and compare the predicted outcomes to the actual outcomes.

 #### Logistic regression

 I include all features and most of their interactions in logistic